 How is Radiation Risk Calculated?

 Radiation risk is calculated by comparing the radiation from a diagnostic test to everyday background radiation we receive from the environment, or by comparing diagnostic radiation to the radiation we receive when flying in a plane.

 We are constantly being exposed to natural radiation from the environment and space.
 For example, you receive the same amount of radiation exposure in a four-hour airplane flight as you receive when a X-ray is taken of your chest.
 In addition, this is the same amount of radiation you would be exposed to naturally in the environment over a period of 10 days living in the Seattle area or in only four days living in a higher elevation city such as Denver, Colorado.

 Does Radiation Risk Depend on Age?

-How Will I Know How Much Radiation I've Received for a Diagnostic Test or Procedure?
+How Will I Know How Much Radiation I've Received?

 We are committed to helping our patients track their diagnostic radiation exposure.
 We will track, record, and report radiation dose for each exam, and when this is not possible, we will estimate the radiation dose received based on normal exam levels.
 This information will be recorded on your imaging examination report and provided to your referring physician.
 Also, an estimate of the amount of radiation you are expected to receive will be provided to you upon registration.